amit-kumar-cse/amiku.dev/enhancements.md

 Vital
 - add skills set
-- add a footer with links to linkedin, twitter and github.
 - add tabs for experience, education and about me.
 - Fill up the FIIT-JEE gap in your resume.